planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 ---------

 Adds the ability to create and retrieve spatial bookmarks.
-A spatial bookmark consists of a name, an extent and a description.
+A spatial bookmark consists of a name, an spatial extent and a description.

-The bookmarks are defined in the `Bookmarks` tab.
-There are two options for adding bookmarks:
+Under :guilabel:`Configure...`, the bookmarks are defined in the `Bookmarks` tab.
+There are two ways of adding bookmarks:

 * *Using QGIS bookmarks*.
 Click :guilabel:`Add from QGIS bookmarks` and in the dialog that will appear, select the bookmarks to use from the ones